-Becoming Dirty Hiker Trash (the Short of It)
+Becoming Dirty Hiker Trash: Round One (the nitty-gritty)

 Start date: April 11, 2015, at Springer Mountain, GA.

-Days as a solo hiker: Seven, in the beginning (alone but never ALONE in a herd of newbie NOBOs).
+Days as a solo hiker: Seven, from the outset (alone, but never ALONE, in a herd of newbie NOBOs).

 Reached Harpers Ferry (psychological halfway point): July 21, 2015, a bit behind schedule.
 Most NOBO thru-hikers aim to reach Harpers by July 4.

-Why so slow?: Foot issues and frequent/extended town stays due to said foot issues/waiting out the weather/living the dream.
+Why so slow?: Foot issues; frequent or extended town stays due to said foot issues; waiting out the weather; living the dream.

-Thru-hike turned flip-flop in Harpers: My trail family (tramily) dispersed, i.e., flipped to Maine/quit the trail/were too far ahead to catch; I felt a lack of confidence in myself hiking solo and making miles NOBO to finish before bad weather set in on Katahdin
+Thru-hike-turned-flip-flop in Harpers Ferry: My trail family (tramily) dispersed, i.e., flipped to Maine or quit the trail or were too far ahead to catch.
+I felt a lack of confidence in myself hiking solo and making miles NOBO to finish before seasonally bad weather set in on Katahdin.

-Where did I flip to: Monson, ME.
-Approached and summited Katahdin NOBO, then hiked SOBO from Monson after summiting.
+Where did I flip: Monson, ME; I approached and summited Katahdin NOBO, then shuttled and hiked SOBO from Monson.